mstudiva/tag-based_RNAseq/tagSeq_processing_README.txt

 # double check you have the correct number of files as samples
 ll *.fastq | wc -l

-# look at the reads:
+# look at the reads
-# head -50 SampleName.fastq
+head -50 SampleName.fastq
 # note that every read has four lines, the ID line starts with @HWI

-# this little one-liner will show sequence-only in file:
+# shows only nucleotide sequences in file
-# head -100 SampleName.fastq | grep -E '^[NACGT]+$'
+head -100 SampleName.fastq | grep -E '^[NACGT]+$'

 # to count the number of reads in all samples
 echo "countreads.pl > countreads_raw.txt" > count
 launcher_creator.py -j count -n count -q shortq7 -t 6:00:00 -e studivanms@gmail.com
 sbatch count.slurm

 #------------------------------
-## Create conda environment
+## Creating conda environments for specialized modules

-# Uncomment and run below if you don't have a conda env. set up
+# uncomment and run below if you don't have conda set up
 # module load miniconda3-4.6.14-gcc-8.3.0-eenl5dj
 # conda config --add channels defaults
 # conda config --add channels bioconda
 # conda config --add channels conda-forge

 conda create -n cutadapt cutadapt
+# this is specifically for cutadapt, which doesn't play well with other KoKo modules

 #------------------------------
 ## Removing adaptors and low quality reads